diyscif/diyscif/scif-thesis.md

 generated noise, like pink or white noise.
-In practice, noise sources with deterministic intensity distribution across the frequency spectrum, also called broadband noises, like pink or white noise, have been proven ineffective to mask the human voice unless used at uncompfortably loud levels (two to five times higher than the voice to be masked).
+In practice, noise sources with deterministic intensity distribution across the frequency spectrum, also called broadband noises, like pink or white noise, have been proven ineffective to mask the human voice unless used at uncomfortably loud levels (two to five times higher than the voice to be masked).
 They simply do not replicate the human vocal system and can easily be filtered out by sophisticated speech extraction software.
 Pre-recorded sounds, such as music or tracks, are also